Are you about to graduate from university with a Chemistry degree, but unsure about what to do next?

 A Laboratory Analyst

-Chemistry is also a way into the pharma industry.
-Anthony is a Lab Analyst, working for a pharma company who develops vaccines and healthcare products.
+Chemistry is also a way into the pharmaceutical industry.
+Anthony is a Lab Analyst, working for a pharmaceutical company that develops vaccines and healthcare products.

 Anthony finds his job particularly satisfying, knowing that he is contributing to helping people’s quality of life.